isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-`{}` initialization can be used for all initialization; other forms of initialization can't:
+`{}` initialization can be used for nearly all initialization; other forms of initialization can't:

     auto p = new vector<int> {1, 2, 3, 4, 5};   // initialized vector
     D::D(int a, int b) :m{a, b} {   // member initializer (e.g., m might be a pair)